 Rental Scam - The popularity of Craigslist and other classified ad sites has had some unfortunate and unwanted side effects - scams.
 Sadly, as more people used the sites they became more attractive to scam artists, thieves and other undesirables.
 That doesn't make them any less effective for buying and selling everyday items, not at all.
 It simply means you need to be careful, more aware.
 Here's an example:

 These people had rented the property from a Craigslist rental posting.
-The imposter property manager claimed he was away on mission work, so the new tennants should wire the money abroad.
+The impostor property manager claimed he was away on mission work, so the new tenants should wire the money abroad.
 Fortunately, this scam has a happy ending.
 The victims retrieved their money and the property manager let them stay in the house until they found a new rental.
 Next time, you may not be as lucky, so take some precautions when renting through classified ads and sites.

 Rogue Movers - We've come across another alarming moving scam.
-Apprently, the moving industry is aware of, and trying to deal with, a small group of un related marauders known as "rogue movers".
+Apparently, the moving industry is aware of, and trying to deal with, a small group of un related marauders known as "rogue movers".
 This particular moving scam is all but a basic form of piracy.

 According to a story we picked up from The Consumerist, rogue movers quote you a great price up front, typically over the Internet.
 Then, they pack up your belongings and refuse to release them until you pay the new price, a price that is often more than double the agreed upon quote.
 Feeling helpless, many movers feel obligated to pay.